5,000 signatures reached

 The central library building was paid for and built as a free library for the people of Stockport and it should remain intact.
 Removal of the library facilities from the building is an act of vandalism.
 To shut the building and sell or develop it for another use that prevents the people of Stockport using the building is theft.

-The closure and transfer of the library to Merseyway should not go ahead.
+The closure of Central Library and transfer of any of its library services to Merseyway should not go ahead.

 Joint Secretaries on behalf of Stockport United Against Austerity